AlliGrass/project1_Solitaire/README.md

 Several features could also be implemented such as a timer to display.

 The most impactful improvement would be to refine the CSS of the page so that it looks cleaner and thematic.
+This would also make the page viewable on smaller screens.